Walk of the Brave

 The Walk of the Brave was laid in Kyiv on the initiative of President of Ukraine Volodymyr Zelenskyy for the 31st anniversary of Ukraine's independence.
 The place was not chosen by chance, because it was on the Constitution Square opposite the Verkhovna Rada.

 The Walk features leaders and countries who have supported Ukraine during the 2022 Russian invasion of Ukraine.

 History

 The Walk of the Brave was laid on Constitution Square near the Verkhovna Rada building in Kyiv to mark the 31st anniversary of Ukraine's independence.

 The Walk features leaders and countries who have supported Ukraine during the 2022 Russian invasion of Ukraine.

 The President of Poland Andrzej Duda was the first to be honored.
 He personally took part in the opening.

-Foreign leaders who are honored on the Walk of the Brave
+Leaders who are honored on the Walk of the Brave

 All leaders of countries and opinion leaders who visited Ukraine from February 24 to August 24 will be immortalized on the Walk of the Brave, but only the following plaques were solemnly opened: